 Most dive watches have a royal light blue dial and bezel, but this watch has a lighter shade of aqua blue that looks great in any lighting.
 Also, the dial is clean with a slight horizontal texture and simple pointed-tipped needles.

 Markers, hands, and bezel pips are lume filled.
-Sea Force 3H uses a coated sapphire crystal to provide superior scratch resistance compared to mineral or Hardlex crystals.
+Sea Force 3H uses a coated sapphire crystal to provide superior scratch resistance to mineral or Hardlex crystals.
 The durability of this watch is not everything.

 The stainless steel case of the Wenger Sea Force 3H looks much more durable than other watches in its price range.
 There is also a stainless steel case, which appears to be made of much harder steel that won’t scratch or scratch easily.

 As you would expect from any esteemed dive watch, the Sea Force 3H features a unidirectional bezel, screw-down crown, and screw-down case-back, making it water-resistant to 200 meters.
-The crown has concentric grooves and looks great on its own.
+The height has concentric grooves and looks great on its own.

 However, the grooves have more stylistic advantages as they don’t significantly affect grip when loosening or tightening the crown.